FayCarsons/Colorwheel/README.md

 Command line args as follows: path to input image, path to output image, k value, p value(for minkowski distance metric - 1 is manhattan, 2 euclidean, 20+ chebyshev), and # of iterations.

 There are some "before and after" examples in the resources and output folders.

+The goal is to eventually expand this out to a web app that users can load and then process images with.